Skip to main content

 Culinary Academy is training, not employment.

-When you join Culinary Academy, you attend as a student or trainee, not as a worker or employed chef.
-The Course is designed to give you practical training, supervised experience, and preparation for future work, but attending Culinary Academy does not mean you are working professionally during the Course.
+When you join Culinary Academy, you attend as a student, not as a worker or employed chef.
+The course is designed to give you practical training and supervised experience in a real working kitchen.

 • you are not attending as hired hospitality staff